Berberism: Impact of the French conquest

-The origins of Berberism go back to the triumph of colonial capitalism in Kabylia during the French colonization of Algeria.
-Its roots date back to the "Berber policy" of the French colonial empire, designed to "pacify" Kabylia.
-French colonialists invented several ideologies to divide and rule the Algerian population, such as the Kabyle myth, a racist colonial trope which asserted that the Kabyle people were more predisposed than Arabs to assimilate into "French civilization."
+As part of the "Berber policy" of the French colonial empire, designed to "pacify" Kabylia, French colonialists promoted the idea that Kabyle people were more predisposed than Arabs to assimilate into "French civilization."
+This was known as the Kabyle myth.
 Yves Lacoste explained that "turning the Arabs into invaders was one way of legitimizing the French presence".
 The Berbers were elevated above the Arabs through the narrative that Berber ancestral heritage stemmed from Europe.
-Consequently, Arabs were associated with backwardness, which the Berbers profited from, as it granted them a higher status.
-Prior to the creation of the ideology in the 1840s, Kabyles throughout the centuries were actively and fully engaged in the Arab culture of Algeria, ever since the Muslim conquest of the Maghreb in the 7th century and the ensuing Arab migrations to the Maghreb.
+Consequently, Arabs were associated with backwardness, which the Berbers profited from, as it granted them a higher status within the colonial system.